elyor04/emotion-detector/README.md

 ### Install NVIDIA GPU driver and reboot
 * NOTE: you should choose the driver version yourself, by default I gave 450
-* you can see the available driver versions by running ``
+* you can search the available driver versions by running `apt search nvidia-driver`
 ```
 sudo apt -y install nvidia-driver-450
 sudo reboot